hanshindata/LangGPT/README.md

 ### User Data Management
 - Users can store and access their translation history for easy reference to previous translations

+### API Key Management
+- Secure management of user OpenAI API keys
+- Keys stored only in browser session for enhanced security
+- Detailed instructions for obtaining and setting up API keys

 ## 👨‍💻 Developer Information
 - **Name**: HAN SHIN (韓 信)